parikhakshat/parikhakshat/README.md

 # 💫 About Me:
-🔒I'm working on my custom fuzzer and hypervisor for full system fuzzing for kernels.<br>🌱I'm currently learning about Windows kernel internals and the essentials of virtualization.<br>💬Ask me about fuzzing, cybersecurity, tool development
+🔒I'm working on my custom fuzzer and hypervisor for full system fuzzing for kernels.<br>🌱I'm currently learning about Windows kernel internals and the essentials of virtualization.<br>💬Ask me about fuzzing, cybersecurity, tool development, or distributed systems.

 ## 🌐 Socials: